erikpukinskis/prototype-narrative-editor/README.md

 Why would I want to do this?
 ----------------------------

 Right now Narrative JS doesn't really do a whole lot except describe itself.
 But my next goal is to turn it into an app that can actually edit itself and other narratives.
+And allow you to create and deploy your own narratives without leaving the web browser.
+All that terminal stuff is way more complicated than it needs to be.

+But for now this is the bare minimum thing that I could get working that demonstrates the idea of narrative-driven programming.
+So it's a fun start.

 Developer tips
 --------------